echohead/echohead.org/views/posts/about_this_site.md

 i pictured in my head what the perfect interface to this thing would be, and laid out a few requirements which descibed that interface, each of which will be explained in more detail below:

 * deploy with `git push`
-* no editing of html/css directly
-* language-appropriate syntax highlighting
-* conveniences for development mode
+* run in a fast, reliable webserver
 * hackability
 * tests
 * monitoring
+* language-appropriate syntax highlighting
+* no editing of html/css directly

 # deploying with `git push`
 As a developer, git is already constantly at my fingertips, so why not use it for deployment?